-The MODU and support vessels will be present within the OA during the exploration drilling activity, which are estimated to take \sim 50 days to complete.
-The OA consists of an area of \sim 78.5 km2.
+The MODU and support vessels will be present within the OA during the exploration drilling activity, which are estimated to take $\sim$ 50 days to complete.
+The OA consists of an area of $\sim$ 78.5 km.

 IMPs are considered to have little or no natural competition or predators, thus potentially outcompeting native species for food or space, preying on native species, or changing the nature of the environment.
 It is estimated that Australia has >250 established marine pests, and that approximately one in six introduced marine species becomes a pest (Ref.
 95).